GUIDES & ADVICE

 When measuring a yacht, many instinctively focus on its length, a straightforward metric.
 While longer yachts are often seen as bigger, length alone doesn’t fully capture a yacht’s true size.
 The world's biggest yachts deserve a more accurate measurement.

-The true measure of a yacht’s size, and arguably the most meaningful one, is its Gross Tonnage (GT).
-Gross Tonnage reflects the actual internal volume of a yacht, offering a more accurate representation of its overall size and capacity, making it the best metric to assess the world's largest yachts
+Ultimately, gross Tonnage reflects the actual internal volume of a yacht, offering a more accurate representation of its overall size and capacity, making it the best metric to assess the world's largest yachts

 What is Gross Tonnage (GT)?